-CLAS Faculty Research Grants fund research projects on Latin America and/or the Caribbean by faculty members that will enhance the expertise and current knowledge of the faculty members and enrich the Latin American/Caribbean content of their courses.
+CLAS Faculty Research Grants fund projects on Latin America, the Caribbean, and/or Latino Studies proposed by CLAS-affiliated faculty that will enhance disciplinary expertise, improve upon existing knowledge, and/or enrich the Latin American/Caribbean content of their courses.

-The applicant must be a “Core” or “Related” faculty member of the Center for Latin American Studies at the University of Pittsburgh.
-Previous awardees who have not submitted brief reports and expenditure documentation from past grants are not eligible to apply.
+Applicants must be “Core” or “Related” faculty members of the Center for Latin American Studies at the University of Pittsburgh.
+Previous awardees who have not submitted reports and/or expenditure documentation from past grants are not eligible.

 Amount of Grant

-- Faculty from the humanities or disciplines for which external funding is less available
+- Faculty from the humanities or disciplines in which external funding is less abundant

 Consideration of these priorities in making awards is contingent upon the overall quality of the proposal.

 Funds may be used for: (1) travel; (2) maintenance; (3) data collection/analysis—including laboratory analysis, computer time, informants' fees; and (4) release time/salary replacement (only for research projects by junior CLAS Core faculty in the tenure stream when the research will result in publications that will improve the likelihood of the faculty member's attainment of tenure).

 Funds cannot be used for: (1) publication costs; (2) attendance at professional meetings; (3) the purchase of major equipment (e.g., cameras, computers, or any equipment costing more than $500); or (4) salary supplements/summer salary (except as indicated under #4 above).